W

 Reproduction, Young, and Molting

 White-crowned sparrows are monogamous during the breeding season, and some may partner with the same mate during the following season.
 Females lay between two and six (four to five on average) pale green eggs with reddish brown spots.
 Females incubate by themselves for 11 to 14 days, and both parents assist in feeding the nestlings (mainly insects).
 The young fledge the nest seven to twelve days after hatching, but the males continue to care for them while the females begin their second nesting attempt.
-Populations in the northern regions typically only lay one breed per year, but those further south can have up to four.
+Populations in the northern regions typically only lay one brood per year, but those further south can have up to four.
 These sparrows are sexually mature by one-year-old.
-They have an average lifespan of 2.6 years in the wild but can live up to 13.
+They have an average lifespan of 2.6 years in the wild, but can live up to 13 years.

 Population